Akash6222/Akash6222/README.md

 ### 👨‍💻 About Me

-- 🐧 Linux-focused engineer with strong interest in system internals, reliability, and maintainability
-- ⚙️ Experienced in automating repetitive tasks and improving stability of production environments
-- 🔗 Actively operating and maintaining **Blockchain full nodes and RPC nodes**, including upgrades, monitoring, and ongoing maintenance
-- 🚀 Over the past two years, managed deployment and operations of **60+ blockchain nodes** in production
+- 🐧 Infrastructure and Linux Engineer with ~2 years of hands-on experience operating production blockchain infrastructure across multiple mainnets.
+Deployed and operated 60+ full, RPC, validator and archive nodes with a strong focus on uptime, performance, and reliability.

+- ⚙️ Automated node lifecycle management including provisioning, upgrades, monitoring, and incident recovery.
+Regularly handled critical events such as chain upgrades, validator issues, and node resyncs while minimizing downtime.

-- 🎓 Built and contributed to **[TCET Linux](https://github.com/tcet-opensource/tcet-linux)** during college, and later joined **[Arka Linux GUI (ALG)](https://github.com/arch-linux-gui)** as a core maintainer and open-source contributor
+- 🚀 Active open-source contributor and Linux distribution maintainer for **[TCET Linux](https://github.com/tcet-opensource/tcet-linux)** and **[Arka Linux GUI (ALG)](https://github.com/arch-linux-gui)**, with a strong foundation in Linux internals.
+Focused on building resilient, scalable infrastructure for Web3 and decentralized networks.
-- 🔍 Interested in infrastructure engineering, DevOps practices, and real-world production operations
-- 📈 Continuously learning and building systems that are stable, scalable, and maintainable

-### 🎯 Outside Work

-- 🎮 Co-op and story-driven games
+- 🎯 Outside of work, I enjoy co-op and story-driven games and occasionally unwind by watching anime.
-- 📺 Anime

 ---

-### 🚀 Featured Projects
+### 🚀 Featured OS Projects

 - **[TCET Linux](https://github.com/tcet-opensource/tcet-linux)**
   A custom Linux distribution built for education and research use cases.